basisjs/basisjs-tools/README.md

 After that `basis` should be available in command line.

-NOTE: If you are on Windows make sure `path/to/nodejs/node_modules/.bin` is present in PATH
+NOTE: If you are on Windows make sure `path/to/nodejs/node_modules/.bin` is presented in PATH

 ## Tools